cs161-staff/textbook/web/cookies.md

 Cookies can also be used to save other state, as discussed earlier.
 In other words, session tokens are a special type of cookie that keep users logged in over many requests and responses.

+[^1]:
+    The lack of restriction on the `Path` attribute has caused problems in the past, as cookies are presented to the server and JavaScript as an unordered set of name/value pairs, but is stored internally as name/path/value tuples, so if two cookies with the same name and host but different path are present, both will be presented to the server in unspecified order.